LIMEtree: Consistent and Faithful Surrogate Explanations of Multiple Classes: Fidelity Guarantees

-\end{definition}
+\end{Definition}

-Next, we transform this minimal representation set \(X^\prime_T\) from the interpretable into the original domain \(\mathcal{X}\), i.e., images, using the inverse of the interpretable representation transformation function \(X_T = \{IR^{-1}\left(x^\prime_t\right) : x^\prime_t \in X^\prime_T\}\) with a fixed occlusion colour, e.g., black.
-We then predict class probabilities for each image in \(X_T\) with the black box \(f\) and \textbf{replace} the values estimated by the surrogate tree with these probabilities for each leaf \(t \in T\), i.e., modify the surrogate tree by overwriting its predictions.
-Doing so is only feasible for the tree leaves as the \emph{minimal data points} for some of the splitting nodes are indistinguishable; for example, all of the nodes on the root-to-leaf path that decides every interpretable feature to be \(1\) are non-unique and all would be represented by the original (non-occluded) image.
-This procedure ensures \textbf{perfect local fidelity} of the surrogate tree with respect to the \emph{explanations derived from the tree structure} such as counterfactuals and root-to-leaf decision rules.
-However, for this property to hold, the function that transforms the data points from the original domain into the interpretable representation \(IR\) has to be \emph{bijective} as outlined in Lemma~\ref{lemma:local_tree_fidelity}, which follows from the discussion presented in the next paragraph.
+Next, we transform this minimal representation set \(X^\prime_{\textit{min}, T}\) from the interpretable into the original domain using the inverse of the IR transformation function: \(X_{\textit{min}, T} = \{\IR^{-1}(x^\prime_{\textit{min}, t}) : x^\prime_{\textit{min}, t} \in X^\prime_{\textit{min}, T}\}\).
+We then predict class probabilities for each instance in \(X_{\textit{min}, T}\) with the black box \(f\) and \textbf{replace} the values estimated by the surrogate tree with these probabilities for each leaf \(t \in T\), i.e., modify the surrogate tree by overriding its predictions.
+Doing so is only feasible for the tree leaves as the \emph{minimal data points} for some of the splitting nodes are indistinguishable; e.g., all the nodes on the root-to-leaf path that decides every interpretable feature to be \(1\) are non-unique and all would be represented by the unmodified explained instance.
+We additionally assume that the explained predictive model is \emph{deterministic}, therefore it always outputs the same prediction for a given instance.

+This variant of {\sc LIMEtree} -- called \underline{{\sc TREE}} and codified by Algorithm~\ref{algo:LIMEtree_star} provided in Appendix~\ref{apx:algos} -- guarantees \textbf{full fidelity} of the surrogate tree with respect to the \emph{explanations derived from the tree structure} such as counterfactuals and root-to-leaf decision rules (see Section~\ref{sec:discussion} for their examples).
+However, for this property to hold the function \(\IR\) transforming data from their original domain into the interpretable representation has to be \emph{deterministic}~\cite{sokol2020towards}, which holds for image and text but not for tabular data (refer back to Section~\ref{sec:background}).
+The rationale behind this claim is outlined in Lemma~\ref{lemma:local_tree_fidelity} (proof in Appendix~\ref{apx:proofs}), which follows from the subsequent discussion.